freemo/apex/paradigm/path.md

 For the time being path recomendations are the same as the most prevelant paradigms in Europe and the USA.
 The paradigm depends somewhat on the station's characteristics, and intended use.

-Typically digipeaters will repeat their own callsign and ssid combination, if they are cross-band digipeaters then it will respond also to the callsign and ssid of the ports with chich it can cross-band repeat to.
-It is prefered, when possible, to choose a path that prefers station identifiers directly rather than wide area aliases liek WIDEN-n.
+Typically digipeaters will repeat their own callsign and ssid combination, if they are cross-band digipeaters then it will respond also to the callsign and ssid of the ports with which it can cross-band repeat to.
+It is prefered, when possible, to choose a path that prefers station identifiers specifically (explicit pathing) rather than wide area aliases like WIDEN-n.

 # VHF and above